Boowman/xct-mockable/README.md

 #### Swift Package Manager

-1. In Xcode, navigate to menu: File > Swift Packages > Add Package Dependency
+1. In Xcode, navigate to the menu: File > Swift Packages > Add Package Dependency
 2. Add `https://github.com/Boowman/xct-mockable.git`
 3. For the Dependency Rule, Select "Up to Next Major" with `1.0.0`.
 Click Add Package.
 4. Under `Package Product` look for XCTMockable and under `Target` select your test target.